imoted/roboteq_ROS_driver_HBL2360A/README.md

 ## Usage

-Clone to src directory of catkin workspace, then `catkin_make`.
+Clone to src directory of catkin workspace, then `catkin build`.

 Requires ROS serial package.
 If not already installed:
 ```